keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy-home.markdown

         url: "software-consultancy/#software--software-development-consultancy"

 secondaryMenu:
-  - title: "Software Consultancy for Business"
+  - title: "Software Solutions for Businesses"
     url: /software-consultancy
-  - title: "Software Consultancy for the Home"
+  - title: "Software Solutions for the Home"
     url: /software-consultancy-home
 ---

 {% include breadcrumbs.html %}

 ## For Consumers
-Running I.T at home has become an important part of modern life.

-- Homework
-- Coursework
-- External learning
-- Filing accounts
-- Online shopping

 ### Software & Software Development Consultancy
 In the modern technology focused era that we live in, having robust & functioning software implemented and [operating on appropriate infrastructure](/it-operations-consultancy) should be an essential business requirement.